-Man who defrauded pension fund for over £1m jailed
+A man who defrauded a pension fund for over £1m has been sentenced to jail.

 Ian Robert Woodall, 47, of Mickleham in Dorset was found guilty of fraud and money laundering following a ten-day trial at Southwark Crown Court.

 He has now been jailed for seven years at the same court.

 During the trial, the court heard how between January 2009 and December 2012 Woodall had defrauded the pension fund of Westminster City Council (WCC).

 Woodall had held the appointment of Interim Chief Investment Officer (ICIO) for WCC and had effectively been in employment with the council since 2003 in various positions.

 He was employed as a contractor through his own firm Lonkal Consulting Limited and therefore not an employee of WCC, but through various contracts he had been the ICIO for several years.

 In 2010, the council decided to directly employ a permanent pension fund manager and the role was externally advertised.
 As a result Woodall ceased working for the council around October – November of 2010.